 The population of Rotumans worldwide is: Rotuma Island – 1, 500; Fiji - 10,000 (Fiji Census, 2017), and outside Fiji – estimated to be 5, 000.
 The island of Rotuma is symbolic of the culture that is valued by the global Rotuman diaspora.
 (Mua, M.; 2008; Howard, A., 1961) Many of its sons and daughters will not return permanently and the majority of Rotuman children born overseas may never visit its shores but they will still know it as a collective memory of their origins and part of their present being.
 For them blood – ties are everything and it doesn’t matter where they were born.

-Maintaining Rotuman-ness is very important and is done in many forms; Rotuma Day 13th May annual celebration, attendance at Rotuman language church services and social gatherings, community reminiscences of the island, storytelling, the reiteration of myths, and legends all depend on memory and its transmission, and culminated with a visit to the Ancestral Homeland.
+Maintaining Rotuman-ness is very important and is done in many forms; Rotuma Day 13th May annual celebration, attendance at Rotuman language church services and social gatherings, community reminiscences of the island, storytelling, the reiteration of myths, and legends all depend on memory and its transmission and culminated with a visit to the Ancestral Homeland.
 (Howard.
 A., 1961) The Rotuma Islands became part of Fiji in 1880.
-Interestingly, Rotumans continue to celebrate the islands Deed of Cession on 13 May, 1881 to the British Empire instead of celebrating Fiji Independence Day of 1970.
+Interestingly, Rotumans continued to celebrate the islands Deed of Cession on 13 May, 1881 to the British Empire instead of celebrating Fiji Independence Day of 1970.

-The name, ROTU – MA literally means WORSHIP (GOD) or BELIEF in GOD, and is testimony to Rotumans faith in the Christian God.
+The name, ROTU – MA means WORSHIP (GOD) or BELIEF in GOD, and is testimony to Rotumans faith in the Christian God.

 The Fijian government claims that the Rotuma Bills of 2015 would expedite economic development for the good of the minority Rotuman people’s Culture.

 The Fiji – Rotuma administrative relationship dates back to 1880 when the British annexed Rotuma to Fiji “for the good government of the inhabitants thereof,” (Annexation document, 1881).
-This was the start of Fiji’s administrative role which has remained in force till now.
+This was the start of Fiji’s administrative role, which has remained in force till now.
 There are two specific laws; the Rotuma Act, Cap 122 of 1927, and the Rotuma Land Act, Cap 138, of 1959.
-These laws give the Council of Rotuma’s customary chiefs, and their elected representatives legislative powers befitting to the island, and its people.
-The Fiji government representatives on the island only have administrative and advisory roles with the relevant laws similar to Fiji.
+These laws give the Council of Rotuma’s customary chiefs, and their elected representatives legislative powers befitting to the island and its people.
+The Fiji government representatives on the island only have administrative and advisory roles with relevant laws similar to Fiji.
 On the other hand, the Rotuma Act, 1927, and the Rotuma Land Act, 1959 are the only laws that apply to the island of Rotuma.

 Culture is defined as the way of life, especially the general customs and beliefs, of